Gmanicus/DefChat/README.md

 ![alt text](https://raw.githubusercontent.com/GamingBud/DefChat/master/misc/DEF_CHAT.gif)

 Untested on non-Windows devices.
-Anyone willing to test and report the details back to me would be helpful.

 -----------------------------------------------------------------------------------------------
 DefChat is a chat asset for any Defold project.
 It activates on press of the ‘enter’ key, which allows you to start typing.
 Once the ‘enter’ key is pressed again the message is read and fit into the space above it.

 Other scripts can have their messages printed through the message-passing system as well.
-This allows for easy adaptability for Multiplayer projects especially.
+This allows for easy adaptability, Multiplayer projects especially.

 From Character-Precise linebreaking to the ability to stamp messages overtime, it’s got it.